Algis Jurgis Kundrotas

-Algis Jurgis Kundrotas (born 15 July 1950) is a Lithuanian physicist, habilitated doctor of physical sciences, university professor and independent researcher.
+Algis Jurgis Kundrotas (15 July 1950 – 6 May 2026) was a Lithuanian physicist, habilitated doctor of physical sciences, university professor and independent researcher.

-Life
+Background

-Kundrotas was born on 15 July 1950 in Užšustis, Šilutė district, Lithuania.
+Kundrotas was born on 15 July 1950 in Užšustis, Šilutė district, Lithuanian SSR.
 (Note: In the Lithuanian Wikipedia the village where Jurgis Kundrotas was born is called Užšuščiai, but according to the Czech map documentation, it is "Užšustis", a village consisting of two sets of buildings (two solitudes separated by a forest belt about 80 metres wide are each made up of a few houses).
 The name "Užšustis" means in Lithuanian "behind the river Šustis", which flows about 150 metres south of the northernmost object of the village (and about 50 metres south of the southernmost object of the village).
 The river Šustis in its last third flows in an approximately east-west direction and south of the village of "Užšustis" forms a northward-running semicircular arc with a radius of 120 metres.
 The village of "Užšustis" is located about 1.5 kilometres west of the town of Žemaičių Naumiestis (Žemaičių Naumiestis Eldership, the town of Šilutė District) in western Lithuania (about 32 km east of the coast of the Gulf of Curonian Spit)) He went to Vilnius Pedagogical Institute from 1968 to 1972 where he obtained his diploma cum laude in physics.
 He completed his subsequent studies in Vilnius at the Semiconductor Physics Institute from 1976 to 1979 and became a candidate of physical and mathematical sciences (Doctor of Natural Sciences; Ph.D. degree) in 1981, when he defended his dissertation at Vilnius University (thesis on: Investigation of kinetic processes in narrow gap semiconductor PtSb2).
 He became a doctor of physical sciences in Vilnius Semiconductor Physics Institute in 1999 (thesis on: Impact ionisation of shallow impurities and excitons in A3B5 semiconductors and quantum wells).